Leadership in the Digital Age and a Digital Transformation Strategy:

 The leadership practices which create ‘clarity and alignment’, when applied with emotionally intelligent appropriate, adaptable and authentic leadership behaviour, secure emotional engagement in and commitment to decisions and tasks.
 Effective leaders create a psychologically safe environment which allows people to concentrate on the task at hand.

 Organizational structures are decision-making systems for breaking ‘the big task’ into smaller parallel, layered and sequential sub-tasks to be achieved.
 Those aggregated achievements demonstrate to what extent ‘the big task’ has been realised.
-Structure can help or hinder how decisions are informed and made, and how co-ordination and collaboration are enabled.
+Structure can help or hinder how decisions are informed and made, and how co-ordination and collaboration across boundaries are enabled.
 The absence of 'role-relationship' clarity can result in gaps or duplication in assumed roles as people are influenced by 'performance management systems' and 'politics' to make the system work to their best advantage.

 Given the increasingly 'project based' nature of work spanning multiple teams and crossing boundaries; organizations need an agile approach to organization structure and individual role design — a system which may be applied quickly as new partnerships are formed and new tasks undertaken.

 We help you to clarify your thinking about the role and responsibilities of distributed leaders, the nature of shared leadership, and the definition of role relationships.
 We enable your leaders to understand and apply the principles of organization design in leadership team workshops and provide you with a toolkit, coaching, consultancy support and advice to support building structural agility.